Thingybob8055/gameboy-emulator/README.md

 ## Windows

 I use Visual Studio Code, and it's CMAKE extension is what I use to build it, as it automatically configures the project.
-A link to the extension: [CMAKE VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
+A link to the extension: [CMAKE VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

-Run by opening the .exe file
+Run by opening the .exe file.

 ## MacOS